Video of police handcuffing Black teen while other brawling boy is put on a couch sparks probe

 Police said officers were at the mall in Bridgewater, about 40 miles west of New York City, on Saturday because they had received a tip that a fight could break out.
 Authorities did not say whether that tip was related to the teens.

 A woman who identified herself as the Black teen’s mother posted to Instagram about how her 14-year-old son is an eighth-grader who “interfered with a high school boy bullying other kids in Bridgewater Mall.”
 After summarizing what happened in the fight, she posed a question to Bridgewater police in her post: “Is this how you Cops work?
-Pinning underage boys to the ground?”
+Pinning under aged boys to the ground?”

 She did not immediately respond to a request for comment Wednesday.
 She told NJ Advance Media that her son was in handcuffs for 30 minutes and that she was concerned about the officers’ use of force.